biancini/edugain-connectivity-check/README.md

               </Directory>
           </IfModule>

-4. Enable the new apache site:
+5. Enable the new apache site:

         sudo a2ensite mccs.conf

-5. Import the MCCS DB provided by database/mccs_db.sql
+6. Import the MCCS DB provided by database/mccs_db.sql

         mysql -u root -pPASSWORD < /opt/mccs/database/mccs_db.sql

-6. Copy the **properties.ini.example** to **properties.ini** and change it with your DB and Mail parameter.
+7. Copy the **properties.ini.example** to **properties.ini** and change it with your DB and Mail parameters.
-   Make attention on the variables:
-      * **map_url**: the metadata feed for eduGAIN
-      * **parallel**: the number of processes executed simultaneously
-      * **check_history**: the number of check to maintain in the DB for each IdP

-7. Add a cron job to the crontab for executing the script:
+8. Add a line to the crontab (`crontab -e`) to repeat the script every day at 5 o'clock:

-        crontab -e

-  add the line:

         00 5 * * * root /usr/bin/php /opt/mccs/check_script/mccs.php > /var/log/mccs.log

-8. Open a web browser and go to the MCCS Page: https://**FULL.QUALIFIED.DOMAIN.NAME**/mccs
+9. Open a web browser and go to the MCCS Page: https://**FULL.QUALIFIED.DOMAIN.NAME**/mccs

+10. Enjoy yourself